gimlet-ai/tddGPT/README.md

 [![tddGPT: ReactJS Counter App with GPT3.5](https://cdn.loom.com/sessions/thumbnails/7f56ab1b478049baa299813c223526bd-with-play.gif)](https://www.loom.com/share/7f56ab1b478049baa299813c223526bd)

 tddGPT is an autonomous coding agent that builds applications in ReactJS, Flask, Express, and more, all while adhering to the Test-Driven Development (TDD) methodology.
 It operates entirely without human intervention.
 Beginning with a project plan, tddGPT translates requirements into tests, develops code based on those tests, and debugs until all tests pass.
-Currently, it can build simple CRUD apps.
 The TDD framework keeps the agent focused and goal-oriented.

 The core architecture is elegantly simple, utilizing just three tools: CLI, ReadFile, and WriteFile.
 It has been adpated from Langchain's AutoGPT example.
-Most enhancements were performed by GPT-4 itself over the course of a month-long chat interaction.
-I initially aimed to test the boundaries of GPT-4's capabilities in building ReactJS apps, and was successful in teaching it to construct applications step by step.
+Most enhancements were performed by ChatGPT Plus itself over the course of a month-long chat.
+The initially aim was to test the limits of GPT-4's capabilities in building ReactJS apps end-to-end.
 In the process, it gained an understanding of temporal concepts like past, present, and future, as well as cause and effect.

+Utilizing GPT-4 Turbo and GPT-4 Vision, the system is capable of transforming wireframes or screenshots, in conjunction with detailed user stories, into fully functional applications, complete with all necessary tests.
+The expanded context window of GPT-4 Turbo facilitates its functioning as an integrated team comprising a Product Owner, Programmer, and Tester.
+This enhanced capacity allows for the handling of significantly more intricate and detailed user stories.

 The agent is not just a code generator; it’s also a learner.
 It evaluates its mistakes and areas for improvement as a final step, and some of these insights have already been incorporated into its operating prompts.